-Lead is considered to be a reproductive toxin.
-Given its hazardous properties, lead is on the REACH candidate list of SVHC.
 Annex II of the Directive 2011/65/EU (RoHS) specifies the restricted substances referred to in Article 4(1) and maximum concentration values tolerated by weight in homogeneous materials.
-The maximum concentration value for lead (Pb) tolerated by weight in homogenous materials is 0.1% unless there is an application listed in Annex III or IV available to the product category of EEE.
+Cadmium (Cb) and lead (Pb) are both tolerated by weight in homogenous materials at a maximum concentration of 0.01% and 0.1%, respectively, unless there is an application listed in Annex III or IV available to the product category of EEE.